Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 [Download Batchalign2 Parsing Tutorial (PDF)]({{ "/file/Syntactic_Parsing_Documentation.pdf" | relative_url }})

-This PDF provides step-by-step instructions for installing Batchalign2 with `uv`, preparing `.cha` files, running `batchalign morphotag` on input/output folders, and interpreting `%mor` and `%gra` tiers, with concrete examples from Italian data and suggestions for CLAN-based post-processing.
+This PDF provides step-by-step instructions for installing Batchalign2 with `uv`, preparing `.cha` files, running `batchalign morphotag` on input/output folders, and interpreting `%mor` and `%gra` tiers, with concrete examples from Italian data and suggestions for CLAN-based post-processing, which is adapted from materials I developed for a previous research project.

 ---